christianalfoni/module-loader-tdd/README.md

 within the module, not the dependencies as they will have their own tests.

 ### Creating a module with Node js
-Node JS is a module loader, but it does not have the privates and dep stubbing that **module-loader** offers.
+Node JS has a module loader, but it does not have the privates and dep stubbing that **module-loader** offers.
 If you want that functionality also in Node you wrap each file the same way as in the browser.

 Since Node JS refers to other JS scripts by filename or module-name (node_modules), you do the same when using the